top of page

 Festive Overture, Principal Trumpet, US Naval Academy Band

-Though written for orchestra, this might be my favorite "band" piece to perform, as the 1st trumpet part caters perfectly to all of my strengths.
-This particular performance was recorded live at the USNA Main Chapel, hence the large amount of reverb.
-This concert was also an emotional one, as it marked the last concert band performance for a large amount of my USNA Band colleagues.
+Although originally written for orchestra, this might be my favorite "band" piece to perform, as the 1st trumpet part perfectly showcases my strengths.
+This live recording took place at the USNA Main Chapel, which explains the significant reverb.
+It was also an emotional concert, as it marked the final performance with the concert band for many of my USNA Band colleagues.

 Asphalt Cocktail, Principal Trumpet, OSU Wind Symphony